dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-letters/letter-combinations/vowels/by-letter/u/Edit-U.md

 # U

-The letter **U** is fundamentally a vowel representing **/u/** in Inglisce.
+The letter **U** is fundamentally a vowel in Inglisce.

-Its value follows four primary structural rules:
+Its value is determined by syllable structure and diacritic priority.

+## Core Structural Rules

-U → /u/
+U in open syllable → /u/
-U + consonant → /ə/
+U + consonant (closed syllable) → /ə/
 Ú + consonant(s) → /(j)u/
-U + consonant + E → /(j)u/
+U + consonant + silent E → /(j)u/

-The presence of /j/ (yod) depends on the consonant preceding U.
+The presence of /j/ (yod) depends on consonant class.

 There is no letter **W** in Inglisce.
-U (and sometimes O) represent the glide /w/ in specific environments.
+Glide /w/ is represented by U, O, or Ü depending on environment.

 **Diacritics used:** Ú, Û, Ü
 **Related digraphs:** UE, UI